crate/crate-sample-apps/java-spark/README.rst

 Prerequisites
 =============

+- You will need CrateDB installed and running locally.
 - You will need `Java 8`_ and Apache Maven installed.
-- You will need CrateDB 0.57.0 or higher

 Build
 =====